 - Plot Twist: Lots of them.
-Professor Ogata will study the reaming King Ghidorah head to see if anything useful will come from it.
-He discovers that the King Ghidorah and Godzilla cells store huge amounts of energy and fuse them with Godzilla to make him stronger.
-This give the player more health.
+Professor Ogata will study the remaining King Ghidorah head to see if anything useful will come from it.
+He discovers that the King Ghidorah cells store huge amounts of energy possibly a Call-Back to Godzilla vs. King Ghidorah, which came out roughly the year prior to this game's American release in its native Japan and fuses them with Godzilla to make him stronger.
+This gives the player more health.
 He continues to study King Ghidorah cells to see if there are more secrets.
 Amazingly he finds that giving Godzilla a huge amount of energy while he has King Ghidorah cells fused with him will turn him into Super Godzilla who is pretty much Godzilla on steroids.
 The aliens even get in on the act as well.
-After saving the Professor they use Godzilla cells and rose cells to make Biollante.
-After beating Mecha-King Ghidorah you find out there is one more monster to fight, even worse it's a super monster and new one named Bagan.
+After kidnapping the Professor, they use Godzilla cells and rose cells to make Biollante.
+After beating Mecha-King Ghidorah you find out there is one more monster to fight, even worse it's a super monster pulled forward in time from the past named Bagan.
 When you finally decided to take it down before it can move on to the next city it transforms after a large explosion and the aliens reveal that they had used a similar cell fusion on Bagan, giving him Godzilla and King Ghidorah cells to make him even stronger and this is after his first form had already destroyed the city!

 - If you are playing the U.S. version of the game the second boss will seem to be another Godzilla until you punch it to reveal that it's the Showa MechaGodzilla.

 - Red Sky, Take Warning: The final stage after Bagan shows up.